Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Remember what Mike Dubin, founder of Dollar Shave Club, said: “You don’t need a backscratcher and 10 blades.”

-So, your competitor will only be able to successfully steal your customers if they offer them something that better that simultaneously fulfills their needs.
+So, your competitor will only be able to successfully steal your customers if they offer them something better that that simultaneously fulfills their needs.
+Take some time to understand what your customer wants and what your competitors are doing so that you can achieve high levels of customer satisfaction.

-If they have to hold the line for 30 minutes, you’ll make them feel very disappointed.
+If they have to hold the line for 30 minutes or wait days for an email back, you’ll make them feel very disappointed.
 And with time, this disappointment might lead them to decide to cancel.

 The best and simplest way to do this is with your customer service program.